watson-developer-cloud/assistant-toolkit/integrations/webhooks/multi-assist/README.md

 ### Deploy the pre and post webhooks to Node-RED
 5. Setting up a Node-RED instance is beyond the scope of this document but you can quickly setup a hosted Node-RED service instance in IBM cloud by following these [IBM Cloud Node-RED instructions](https://cloud.ibm.com/developer/appservice/create-app?starterKit=59c9d5bd-4d31-3611-897a-f94eea80dc9f&defaultLanguage=undefined) or if you prefer to stand up your on Node.js instance along with Node-RED you can follow these [Node-RED stand alone instructions](https://nodered.org/docs/getting-started/local).
 6. After you have a Node-RED instance running you will neeed to import the pre and post webhook Node-RED flows you cloned to your local drive.
-7. Next copy the API_KEY associated with your Watson Assistant instance into a copy buffer.
+7. Next copy the API_KEY associated with your IBM watsonx Assistant instance into a copy buffer.
 You can get to the API_KEY on any one of your Assistant "Settings" panels.
 The API_KEY is the same for every Assistant in your instance.
 8. Go into the pre-webhook flow and open the "Pre Sub Message Request" and paste the API_KEY into the "Password" field for that node.
 9. Go into the post-webhook flow and paste the same API_KEY into the "Password" field of both the "Sub Session Create" and the "Sub Message Request" nodes.